liferay/liferay-docs/discover/portal/articles/02-web-experience-management/01-starting-site-development/02-creating-and-managing-pages.markdown

 ### Executing JavaScript in Site Pages

-If you click on *JavaScript* for a page set (either Public Pages or Private Pages), you'll find a window where you can enter JavaScript code that will be executed at the bottom of every page in the site.
+If you click on *Advanced* for a page set (either Public Pages or Private Pages), you'll find a window where you can enter JavaScript code that will be executed at the bottom of every page in the site.
 If your site's theme uses JavaScript (as is usually the case), it's best to add custom JavaScript code to